yuguangdang/ai-travel-assistant-socketio-backend/README.md

 ## Overview

 This is the WebSocket backend of the AI travel assistant project that leverages Flask, Flask-SocketIO, and Azure OpenAI to provide interactive chat services.
-The server is designed to handle chat sessions, manage user data with Redis, and integrate various tools and APIs to enhance the chat experience.
+The server is designed to handle chat sessions, manage user data with Redis, and adopts RAG (Retrieval-Augemented Generation) to enhance the AI response.

 ## Architecture
 <img width="882" height="662" alt="intro-m" src="https://github.com/yuguangdang/ai-travel-assistant-frontend/assets/55920971/32ec8ed4-f30a-43d7-8d72-cbde5081475d">